Eli Whitney Students Program - Details

 Transfer of Credit

-Online courses from other institutions may be eligible for Yale credit under limited conditions.
-The online courses must include regular, synchronous interaction with the instructor, as well as regular feedback.
-Online courses may not be applied towards a distributional requirement.
+Online courses from other institutions may be eligible for Yale credit.
+Transferable online courses must include regular, synchronous interaction with the instructor, as well as regular feedback.
 Pending review by the director of the transfer program, up to two asynchronous online course credits may be approved for credit as part of the transfer process.

 Tuition and Financial Aid

 Tuition for Eli Whitney students is charged per course credit.
 Most semester courses are worth one credit.
-Tuition for the upcoming academic year is listed in the Yale College Programs of Study
+Tuition for the upcoming academic year and the estimated total cost of attendance is listed on the website of the Office of Undergraduate Financial Aid

 Yale offers generous need-based financial aid to eligible EWSP students.
 As a Yellow Ribbon participant, Yale is especially affordable for U.S. military veterans.